 Each lender has its own repayment terms, so the amount of time you can finance heavy equipment will depend on the lender you choose.
 Many business financing options, including Lending Circle and Balboa Capital, offer heavy equipment loans with terms of up to five years.
 If you’d like a longer heavy equipment loan term, consider Crest Capital as you may be able to secure a loan with seven-year terms.

 If you need still longer terms, SBA loans, particularly the 7(a) or 504 loan programs, offer terms of up to 25 years or the useful life of the equipment.

 3 Options for Industrial Equipment Financing

 If you do some research, you’ll find that many lenders offer industrial equipment financing.
-Here’s a brief overview of three of them.
+Here’s a brief overview of three that we recommend.

-Balboa Capital began in 1988 and offers fast access to equipment financing.
-It can give you same day funding of up to $250,000 for your heavy equipment purchases and does not require collateral.
+Balboa Capital is a financing company that began in 1988 and offers fast access to equipment financing.
+It can give you same-day funding of up to $250,000 for your heavy equipment purchases and does not require collateral.
 Terms range from 2 to 5 years.

 - Fast Funding: Once you submit your online application to Balboa Capital, the funds may be distributed to your bank account the same day.

 - Corporation-Only Guarantee: Balboa Capital is one of the few lenders that offers a corporation-only guarantee option.
 This means that your business, rather than you personally, will be on the hook for your equipment loan.